Learn more about Cataract Surgery

 For more information about your recovery after Cataract Surgery, click here.

-However, it is important to be aware of any factors that could affect the outcome of your treatment.
+However, several factors can affect your outcome following the procedure.
 These can include ocular and systemic comorbidities as well as your age and how mature the cataract is.
+Nonetheless, Cataract Surgery is considered to be a safe and effective routine procedure.

 For more information regarding the factors which may affect the outcome of your treatment, click here.